 He took with him a rich treasure, and the Castilians who pursued him fought each other in the forests, leaving the savage Chuncho Indios, who watched their internecine struggles, to kill off the wounded and shoot the survivors with arrows.
 I myself have been shown plates of gold and half-moons and ear-rings of gold that have come from this mysterious nation.””

 The search for this elusive lost city has also claimed the lives of explorers and ambitious adventurers.
 In 1970, journalist Robert Nichols went on his own quest for the fabled city.
 A seasoned adventurer, he left to search for El Gran Paititi well equipped with his journey mapped out to explore the area around La Convencion.
 He was never to be heard of again.
-It has been told that large Indian warriors guard the citadel, claims from other explorers describe them being chased out of areas by tall Amazonians of fair skin.
+It has been told that large Indian warriors guard El Dorado, claims from other explorers describe them being chased out of areas by tall Amazonians of fair skin.

 However the search for the El Dorado has also proved invaluable to the discovery of new ruins and archeological wonders, the most famous of which occurred in 1911 when a young explorer named Hiram Bingham stumbled upon what he thought was the lost city of Vilcapampa.
 Bingham’s rediscovery of Machu Picchu would prove not to be the famous El Dorado although just as spectacular a discovery.

 One of the most recent developments to prove the existence of El Dorado came in 2001.
 Mario Polia, an Italian Archeologist came across a document written in 1600 by a missionary named Andrea Lopez, who describes a large city, rich in gold, silver and gemstones, located in the rainforest and called “Paititi by it’s inhabitants.
 He described waterfalls and deep forest surrounding the golden city.
 However he failed to indicate the location of the city.